-The lobby is warm and inviting with a natural stone fireplace surrounded by rockers, rich dark woods, and vaulted beam ceilings make the lobby warm and inviting.
-Floor to ceiling windows accentuate its natural indoor/outdoor character.
+The lobby is warm and inviting, with a natural stone fireplace surrounded by rockers, rich dark woods, and vaulted beam ceilings.
+Floor-to-ceiling windows accentuate its natural indoor/outdoor character.

 As you’ll see, similar decor is woven throughout the spacious accommodations.

-The Lodge at Torrey Pines features 170 guestrooms and suites across five expansive floors.
-Guestrooms range in size from 500 to 1,500 square feet and provide incredible views of The Lodge’s central courtyard or the undulating golf course with sneak peaks of the Pacific Ocean.
+The Lodge at Torrey Pines features 170 rooms and suites across five expansive floors.
+Accommodations range from 500 to 2500 square feet and provide incredible views of The Lodge’s central courtyard or the undulating golf course with sneak peeks of the Pacific Ocean.

-All guestrooms and suites feature hardwood floors and authentic Gustav Stickley furniture, leathers, and fabrics, as well as Egyptian cotton linens and cozy quilted duvets.
-Additional design features include California Craftsman accents, work desk and chair, Tiffany-style lamps, and luxurious marble and granite bathrooms with oversized tubs.
+All guestrooms and suites feature plush carpet and authentic Gustav Stickley furniture, leathers, and fabrics, as well as Egyptian cotton linens and cozy quilted duvets.
+Additional design features include California Craftsman accents, a work desk and chair, Tiffany-style lamps, and luxurious marble and granite bathrooms with oversized tubs.

-In-room amenities include air conditioning, a 32-inch LCD television with cable, MP3 docking station, Keurig coffeemaker, minibar, walk-in closet, and blackout curtains.
-Additional amenities include a telephone, iron/ironing board, hairdryer, bathrobes, slippers, signature spa products, and a lighted make-up mirror.
+In-room amenities include air conditioning, large flat-screen TVs, plenty of USB and electrical plugs for your devices, a Keurig coffeemaker, a minibar, spacious closets, and blackout curtains.
+Additional amenities include a telephone, iron/ironing board, hairdryer, bathrobes, slippers, signature lemongrass bath amenities, and a lighted make-up mirror.
 Guests also receive an amenity kit with face masks, hand sanitizer, and hand wipes inside.

 Connecting guestrooms and suites at The Lodge at Torrey Pines are available for families and groups.
-Not all accommodation styles offer connecting rooms, so be sure to ask when booking.
+Not all accommodation styles offer connecting rooms, so ask when booking.

 Slightly larger than the Signature Rooms, Reserve Rooms offer 550 square feet of space.
 Every Reserve Room has either a private balcony or a patio.
 This room only comes with a king bed, which makes it an ideal choice for a solo traveler or a couple.